Magic wavelength at 477 nm for the strontium clock transition: Abstract

 \section{Abstract}

 We report the experimental measurement of a magic wavelength at 476.82362(8)~nm for the $^{88}$Sr $\gstate\rightarrow\ThreePZero$ clock transition.
-The magic wavelength is determined through AC-Stark shift spectroscopy of atoms in an optical dipole trap.
-The value slightly deviates from the theoretical prediction by 0.061(54) nm.
-This magic wavelength, being shorter than the common one at 813~nm, will be important for applications such as Bragg pulses for matter-wave interferometry involving both clock states.
+The magic wavelength is determined through an AC-Stark shift spectroscopy of atoms in an optical dipole trap.
+The value is in reasonable agreement with the theoretical prediction, differing by 0.061(54) nm.
+This magic wavelength, being shorter than the commonly used one at 813~nm, will be important for applications such as Bragg-pulse matter-wave interferometry involving both clock states.
 This work also paves the way for quantum simulation with a shorter lattice constant.